Anello-Photonics/docs-A1/docs/communication_messaging.rst

 3.3 GPS PVT Message (EVK/GNSS INS)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The EVK includes two GNSS receivers.
-This message can be requested from either or both receivers.
+The GPS message is the PVT output from the EVK and GNSS INS units only.
-The Antenna ID field indicates which receiver produced the position information.
+The Antenna ID field indicates which receiver (that connected to ANT1 or ANT2) produced the position information.

   +---+---------------+----------+------------+----------------------------------------------------------+
   |   | Field         |  Type    |  Units     |  Description                                             |